yrsegal/rejuvenation-modpack/README.md

 ## Contents

+(Disabled by default) Dev Utilities:
+- PartialDebugMode.rb
+  Enables Debug Mode without allowing for HMs out of sequence.
+- ShowPosition.rb
+  When holding Ctrl, your current map id and position appear in the corner of your screen.
+- TileInvestigator.rb
+  Reworks the ingame tileset editor to be more robust and also adds functions `tleditor`, `tleditor2`, `tlget`, `tlset`, and `tlopen`.

 Libraries:
 - 0000.formattedchoices.rb
   Fixes an issue with the unused "advanced-formatting" choices menu, and allows it to be used.